Joseph-Souaiby/eece435L-Lab3/README.md

-# eece435L-Lab3
+# PyQT and TKinter Course Management System
-This is a website designed to manage a course, student and instructor relationship in a school management system
+This is a website designed to manage a course, student and instructor relationship in a school or university management system